 This post looks at the MTHFR gene and WHY it matters to thyroid health: The MTHFR Gene and Why It Matters To Thyroid Health

-Folate is an important B-vitamin that supports overall health.
-In recent years nutritional supplements that supply methyl folate form have become extremely popular as there’s increasing awareness that taking this advanced form of folate offers significant advantages over synthetic folic acid.
+Folate directly impacts gene expression and is therefore essential to support overall health.
+Supplementation with methyl folate is popular due to growing awareness that this active form of folate offers significant advantages over synthetic folic acid.

 Please note: This information should not be used as a substitute for treatment, or advice from your qualified healthcare practitioner.
 Consult your qualified healthcare practitioner before beginning any new nutritional product, diet, exercise, or health program as they are best suited to make recommendations to support your overall health.
 This is especially important if you have a diagnosed medical condition, are taking prescription medication, or you have a diagnosed MTHFR genetic issue.
 Some natural health supplements are not recommended during pregnancy, or breast feeding due to a lack of scientific investigations.